bywords/bywords.github.io/_pages/about.md

   - /about.html
 ---

 I am Kunwoo Park, a postdoctoral researcher at [Data Science Laboratory](http://ds.kaist.ac.kr) of School of Computing, KAIST.
 I have research interests on tackling social problems by leveraging computational methods such as social network analysis and natural language processing.
-Having been advised by Prof. Meeyoung Cha, I got PhD degree with the awarded dissertation (Title: Identification and analysis of key factors driving longevity in online social platforms).
+Advised by Prof. Meeyoung Cha, I recently got my PhD degree with the awarded dissertation (Title: Identification and analysis of key factors driving longevity in online social platforms).

 I have published and presented related papers in top-tier CS conferences such as WWW, CSCW, ICWSM, and CIKM.
 I have served as a PC member in ICWSM and reviewed papers in several conferences and journals.
 Beside academic activities, I have also participated in several data challenges.
 In a recent challenge in Korea that aims to automatically detect fake news, I won the first place among college teams with a deep learning model.